CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

 #### GUI IO Flow

 In order to adhere to the SOLID principles, especially dependency inversion, we created the following system for creating the GUI.
-First, each game specifies an IO interface following the naming convention of $GAMENAME$IO so for example, the game of Crazy Eights specifies an interface called CrazyEightsIO.
+First, each game specifies an IO interface following the naming convention of `$GAMENAME$IO` so for example, the game of Crazy Eights specifies an interface called `CrazyEightsIO`.
 By doing this, we are able to decouple the games from the finer details of how the game will interact with the user, thus following clean architecture as well as the SOLID principles.
-Each of these interfaces extends a master interface called GameIO.
+Each of these interfaces extends a master interface called `GameIO`.

 These interfaces are implemented by the subclasses of a class called GUI, which includes a lot of boilerplate code that is needed to get the graphics working in the first place.
-Implementations for the previously discussed interfaces follow the naming convention of $GAMENAME$GUI, e.g. the GUI implementation for Crazy Eights is called CrazyEightsGUI.
+Implementations for the previously discussed interfaces follow the naming convention of `$GAMENAME$GUI`, e.g. the GUI implementation for Crazy Eights is called `CrazyEightsGUI`.

 Finally, we use a factory method to create the proper objects and pass them to the game.
 As can be seen in this UML
 Diagram: